 Salesforce is at the heart of enterprise business processes and 59% of companies are deploying a new build daily.
-Brittle automated tests remain a challenge and are costing teams time, money, and are ultimately undermining a core Salesforce benefit – agility.
+That is why we need to identify common Salesforce test automation challenges.
+Brittle automated tests remain a challenge and are costing teams time, and money, and are ultimately undermining a core Salesforce benefit – agility.
 Modern leaders seeking to drive revenue for the business must first address the continuous rework spiral in their software delivery.

-Enjoy a conversation about the challenges of Salesforce test automation and how Provar’s Salesforce-aligned architecture and solutions can help teams get out of the rework spiral with industry leader, Andy Menzies, CRO at Provar.
+Enjoy a conversation about the Salesforce test automation challenges and how Provar’s Salesforce-aligned architecture and solutions can help teams get out of the rework spiral with industry leader, Andy Menzies, CRO at Provar.

-Andy, we are so thrilled that you’re here and the topic of today’s conversation.
-We know that many leaders out there are having some challenges with automating test automation strategies, and we wanted to talk with a leader like yourself, and we had a few questions for you, if that’s all right.
+Tristan Lombard: Andy, we are so thrilled that you’re here and the topic of today’s conversation.
+We know that many leaders out there are having some challenges with automating test automation strategies, and we wanted to talk with a leader like yourself, and we had a few questions for you if that’s all right.

 Andy Menzies: Well, let’s be clear about this.
 Testing used to be a conversation that was had purely on the left-hand side of the equation i.e., development and IT… testing is a boardroom topic…there’s a direct correlation between the quality of your applications, and the metrics you use to run your business, whether it be top line, bottom line, customer satisfaction, NPS score, retention, churn.

 Whatever the metric is, there’s a direct correlation between the quality of your application and your ability to compete in your marketplace.

 Tristan Lombard: In your opinion, why does Provar Salesforce-aligned architecture make our solutions unique in the market?